Page Contents

 Request Legal Help

-If you need legal help complete the form below or the form at the bottom of this page.
+If you need legal help, complete the form below or the form at the bottom of this page.

-Probate Lawyers
+Legal Help | Probate Lawyers

 California Real Estate Brokers and real estate agents are not licensed to give legal advice.

 In addition to providing probate real estate services, we are a resource for people who need legal help with real estate matters and matters pertaining to probate and trusts.
-All of our legal resources serve Santa Clara County and many serve in the surrounding counties noted below.
+All of our legal resources serve Santa Clara County, and many serve in the surrounding counties noted below.

-A Conservatorship falls under the Probate umbrella and like Probate, they are managed by the Santa Clara County Superior Court Probate Division.
+A Conservatorship falls under the Probate umbrella, and like Probate, they are managed by the Santa Clara County Superior Court Probate Division.
 Our role is to manage the process of selling real property under Conservatorship, in Probate, or held in Trusts.

 All questions of a legal nature must be directed to Probate Lawyers.